Lymantria dispar

 Habitat

 Temperate deciduous and mixed forests; also established in urban and suburban environments with suitable trees.
-Thrives in disturbed forest edges and areas with oak (Quercus spp.) dominance. exploit a broad range of forest from to oak-hickory transition zones.
+Thrives in disturbed forest edges and areas with oak (Quercus spp.) dominance. exploit a broad range of forest types from to oak-hickory transition zones.

 Distribution